How to establish an open-source program

 • Does your project contain intellectual property that you want to protect?
 If so, then opening its source would give away its value.
 Don't open-source those kinds of projects unless you feel the benefits outweigh the risks.

 • Is the project in a stable state with good code quality?
-The project doesn't have to be perfect, but potential contributors may walk away if the project is in terrible shape to begin with.
+The project doesn't have to be perfect, but potential contributors might walk away if the project is in terrible shape to begin with.

 • Is your project useful to people outside of your company?
 If not, then you probably aren't getting any participation.

 • Are people outside your company able to contribute?
 They need access to all project dependencies, build processes, and whatever else is needed to run the project.
-If they can't run it, then they can't contribute.
+If they can't run it, they can't contribute.

 • Does your team have the bandwidth to support an open-source program?
-If not, then wait until you do.
-If you open-source a project and then don't support it, you might lose your opportunity to build a trusting community.
+If not, wait until you do.
+If you open-source a project and don't support it, you might lose your opportunity to build a trusting community.

 Designing an open-source program